MohithReddy2439/NLU/README.md

 But Articles Prepositions in command name are going to effect accuracy so to eliminate that ArPr.txt file is used which has list of commonly used artciles and prepositions

-Finally after finding result it is written to "output.txt" file
+Finally after finding result it is written to "Testing/output.txt" file